A colorful digital illustration of a human brain with vibrant, glowing electrical sparks and neural connections against a dark background.

 You’ve tried to move forward, but the weight of the past still sits in your body and mind.
 Anxiety, self-doubt, the echo of a difficult experience — these don’t just disappear with time.
 I can help you shift them at their roots.

-I’ve been practicing EMDR since 1995 and have guided hundreds of people through this gentle, proven process.
+I’m Christina Johnson, LPC and I’ve been practicing EMDR since 1995 and have guided hundreds of people through this gentle, proven process.
 By staying current with annual conferences on EMDR, neurobiology and advanced trauma treatment I’lI make sure you receive care that’s both deeply experienced and informed by the latest understanding of how we heal.

 Whether you’re carrying a single traumatic event, the cumulative load of a difficult past, or a performance block that’s holding you back, EMDR can help you finally feel free.
+I’d love to connect with you.
+Contact or email me with the button below and schedule a complimentary discovery call…

 What is EMDR Therapy?